-- 82. (1) Where a company which is not a banking institution in terms of the Banking Institutions Act, 1998 (Act No. 2 of 1998), issues shares at a premium, whether for cash or otherwise, a sum equal to the aggregate amount or value of the premiums on those shares must be transferred to an account to be called the "share premium account". - (2) Where assets are acquired by the issue of shares of a company and no consideration is recorded, the assets so acquired must be valued and if the value of the assets is more than the par value of those shares, the difference between the par value of the shares and the value of the assets so acquired must be transferred to the share premium account.

-- (3) The share premium account may, notwithstanding anything contained in subsection (1), be applied by the company - - (a) in paying up unissued shares of the company to be issued to members of the company as fully paid capitalisation shares; - (b) in writing off - - (i) the preliminary expenses of the company; - (ii) the expenses of, or the commission paid or discount allowed on, the creation or issue of any shares of the company; - (c) in providing for the premium payable on redemption of any redeemable preference shares of the company - - (i) that premium must not be so provided unless it is payable according to the terms of issue of the shares concerned and those terms have been embodied in the articles of the company as from a date prior to the date on which those shares were allotted and issued or on a later date allowed by the Court on application to it; - (ii) in the case of ordinary shares which are converted into redeemable preference shares redeemable at a premium, only that portion of the amount standing to the credit of the share premium account which arose on the original issue of those shares may be applied in providing for the premium payable on redemption; or - (d) for the payment of a premium in the case of any acquisition of shares in accordance with sections 89 to 91, inclusive. - (4) Subsection (3)(c) does not apply in respect of redeemable preference shares issued before the commencement of this Act.
+- (1) Where a company which is not a banking institution in terms of the Banking Institutions Act, 1998 (Act No. 2 of 1998), issues shares at a premium, whether for cash or otherwise, a sum equal to the aggregate amount or value of the premiums on those shares must be transferred to an account to be called the "share premium account". - (2) Where assets are acquired by the issue of shares of a company and no consideration is recorded, the assets so acquired must be valued and if the value of the assets is more than the par value of those shares, the difference between the par value of the shares and the value of the assets so acquired must be transferred to the share premium account. - (3) The share premium account may, notwithstanding anything contained in subsection (1), be applied by the company - - (a) in paying up unissued shares of the company to be issued to members of the company as fully paid capitalisation shares; - (b) in writing off - - (i) the preliminary expenses of the company; - (ii) the expenses of, or the commission paid or discount allowed on, the creation or issue of any shares of the company; - (c) subject to subsections (4) and (5), in providing for the premium payable on redemption of any redeemable preference shares of the company; or